polyipseity/information/special/value proposition canvas.md

 <!--pytextgen generate section="39ba"--><!-- The following content is generated at 2024-05-03T17:30:19.548044+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←hyperfocus: focusing on functional jobs only
+- _(begin)_→::@::←hyperfocus: focusing on functional jobs only
-- hyperfocus: focusing on functional jobs only→:::←insufficiency: not enough jobs, pains, and gains
+- hyperfocus: focusing on functional jobs only→::@::←insufficiency: not enough jobs, pains, and gains
-- insufficiency: not enough jobs, pains, and gains→:::←mix: mixing customer segments
+- insufficiency: not enough jobs, pains, and gains→::@::←mix: mixing customer segments
-- mix: mixing customer segments→:::←mix: mixing jobs and outcomes
+- mix: mixing customer segments→::@::←mix: mixing jobs and outcomes
-- mix: mixing jobs and outcomes→:::←opposite: gains and pains are not opposite, gains are beyond expectation while pains are falling short of expectation
+- mix: mixing jobs and outcomes→::@::←opposite: gains and pains are not opposite, gains are beyond expectation while pains are falling short of expectation
-- opposite: gains and pains are not opposite, gains are beyond expectation while pains are falling short of expectation→:::←reversed: listing jobs, pains, and gains from your product value propositions
+- opposite: gains and pains are not opposite, gains are beyond expectation while pains are falling short of expectation→::@::←reversed: listing jobs, pains, and gains from your product value propositions
-- reversed: listing jobs, pains, and gains from your product value propositions→:::←vagueness: vague jobs, pains, and gains
+- reversed: listing jobs, pains, and gains from your product value propositions→::@::←vagueness: vague jobs, pains, and gains
-- vagueness: vague jobs, pains, and gains→:::←_(end)_
+- vagueness: vague jobs, pains, and gains→::@::←_(end)_

 <!--/pytextgen-->

 ### value map

-Products and services is {{simply a list of what you offer}}, and can also include {{supporting products and services}}.
-It can be {{physical, intangible, digital, or financial}}.
-It is important to recognize products and services do not {{create value by themselves (no intrinsic values), but in relationship with the customer segment}}.
-Note that products and services {{can have different relevance to your customers}}.
+Products and services is {@{simply a list of what you offer}@}, and can also include {@{supporting products and services}@}.
+It can be {@{physical, intangible, digital, or financial}@}.
+It is important to recognize products and services do not {@{create value by themselves (no intrinsic values), but in relationship with the customer segment}@}.
+Note that products and services {@{can have different relevance to your customers}@}.

-Pain relievers describe {{how the products or services alleviate customer pains}}.
-There is no need to {{alleviate every identified pain}}, and instead {{it is better to alleviate some extreme pains extremely well}}.
-Like products and services, pain relievers {{can have different relevance to your customers}}.
+Pain relievers describe {@{how the products or services alleviate customer pains}@}.
+There is no need to {@{alleviate every identified pain}@}, and instead {@{it is better to alleviate some extreme pains extremely well}@}.
+Like products and services, pain relievers {@{can have different relevance to your customers}@}.

-Gain creators describe {{how the products or services create customer gains}}.
-There is also no need to {{create every identified gain}}, and instead {{it is better to create some relevant gains extremely well}}.
-Like products and services, gain creators {{can have different relevance to your customers}}.
+Gain creators describe {@{how the products or services create customer gains}@}.
+There is also no need to {@{create every identified gain}@}, and instead {@{it is better to create some relevant gains extremely well}@}.
+Like products and services, gain creators {@{can have different relevance to your customers}@}.

 There are several [common mistakes](#value%20map%20common%20mistakes) to be aware of.